National Campus Organizer, California

 Emily (she/her) is FMF’s National Campus Organizer for California.
 She grew up in Los Angeles, but was born in Guatemala and is proud of her immigrant identity.
 She is a graduate of California State University, Long Beach, with a Bachelors degree in Women’s, Gender, & Sexuality Studies and a History minor.
 During her time at CSULB, she helped revive the feminist student organization on campus, the Women’s, Gender, & Sexuality Studies Student Association (WGSSSA), and served as its president during her senior year.
 She advocates for feminism using an intersectional lens and brings a voice to folks from marginalized communities.
 She is passionate about immigration reform, reproductive justice, and LGBTQ+ rights.

 Program Director, Feminist Campus & National Clinic Access Project

 duVergne (she/her) is the Director of both FMF’s Feminist Campus program and its National Clinic Access Project.
-She graduated with a J.D. from Loyola Law School.
-As a law student, Gaines received recognition for excellence in federal and state constitutional law; she was also a member of the Entertainment Law Review.
-Prior to law school, Gaines co-directed the FMF’s benefit concert series Rock for Choice for seven years and gained extensive national experience as a campus field organizer for clinic defense and the Iowa ERA Campaign.
+She graduated with a J.D. from Loyola Law School, where she was recognized for excellence in federal and state constitutional law and was a member of the Entertainment Law Review.
+Prior to law school, Gaines co-directed FMF’s benefit concert series Rock for Choice for seven years and gained extensive national experience as a campus field organizer for clinic defense and the Iowa ERA Campaign.
 In her time working at FMF duVergne has led numerous initiatives, including campus-based campaigns that defeated anti-abortion ballot measures in California, Colorado, Mississippi, North Dakota, and South Dakota.